Serial Diluter – evolution in sample dilution

 Approximately 250 mg of polyethylene (PE) is required for the production of a Serial Dilution Bag.
 In contrast, a prefilled disposable container consumes between 2.5 – 7.5 g of plastic, depending on the design.
 One kilogram of polyethlyene is sufficient for 4’000 dilutions in Serial Dilution Bags; with conventional consumables, it is only sufficient for 130 to max.
 400 dilutions.

 The energy consumption for the production of the Serial Dilution Bags is also moderate compared to the rinsing of test tubes: The energy consumption of one rinsing machine cycle corresponds approximately to the consumption for the production of 400 Serial Dilution Bags.
-Together with the energy required for filling and autoclaving the test tubes, the expected additional demand for the bags is not too great, if at all.
+Taking into account the energy required for filling and autoclaving the dilution vials, the energy required for bag use is not significantly higher, if at all.

 Can Serial Dilution Bags be recycled?